projectAlonso/test/README.md

-# Web Responsive project.
+## Web Responsive project

-This is a simple static web, built with Html and CSS, focusing on the 'responsive' aspect of it.
+This is a simple static web, built with Html and CSS, focusing on the 'responsive' aspect of it

+My very *first* project ever